polkadot-api/polkadot-api-docs/docs/pages/typed/tx.md

 }
 ```

-- The transaction is found in the latest known `bestBlock`.
+- The transaction is found in a `bestBlock`.
 We already infer that the transaction is valid in this block (otherwise it wouldn't get inside it).
 Therefore, we align the payload to the finalized event, and the event received is as follows.
 See the finalized event for more info on the fields.

 ```ts
 interface TxBestBlockFound {